Should I Buy a Vacation Home in California During a Pandemic?

 Whether you buy an oceanfront cottage or a ski cabin, ongoing maintenance will be part of the deal.
 Ocean air and wind can peel paint, rust metal, and leave a salty haze on windows.
 Mountain homes must be winterized so pipes don’t freeze and burst, roofs need regular inspection, and chimneys need cleaning.
 Lake houses need new docks to replace rotting ones.

-Elisabeth says it’s not uncommon for buyers who are closing in on a vacation home to get spooked by potential maintenance costs and drop out.
+It’s not uncommon for buyers who are closing in on a vacation home to get spooked by potential maintenance costs and drop out.

 Renting your vacation home when you’re not there can be a great way to pay down the mortgage.
 If you are lucky, you’ll break even or make a little cash.